Ariel Winter Rips David Henrie On Twitter For Bringing Loaded Gun To LAX

 “I take responsibility for the situation at LAX today.
 I unintentionally brought my legally owned gun which is registered in my name to the airport.
 I am so sorry for any trouble it caused, but I am appreciative of TSA’s efforts in implementing the safety laws that are in place to protect our beautiful country.”

-In addition, the 29-year-old said that the incident humiliated him but he also thanked the TSA and LAPD for their “kindness” and “professionalism” throughout the ordeal.
+In addition, the 29-year-old said that the incident humiliated him, but he also thanked the TSA and LAPD for their “kindness” and “professionalism” throughout the ordeal.

 David is best known for his roles on How I Met Your Mother and Disney’s show Wizards of Waverly Place.